kowalski-org/kowalski/README.md

-# Kowlaski
+# Kowalski
-Kowalksi is an AI which helps to configure your system
+Kowalski is an AI which helps to configure your system

 ## Installation